Questions & answers

 Which crowns are placed on dental implants?

 Typically full-ceramic crowns made of zirconium dioxide: high-strength, metal-free and tooth-coloured.
 The crowns are individually fabricated in an Austrian master laboratory and are virtually indistinguishable from natural teeth in shape, colour and light dynamics.
-For multiple gaps, implant-supported bridges are used; in an edentulous jaw, bars serve as anchors for a stabilised denture.
+For multiple gaps, implant-supported bridges are used.
+In an edentulous jaw there are two options: a complete fixed zirconium full-arch restoration screwed onto the implants, or bars serving as stable anchorage for a removable denture.
 For crowning individual front teeth as well, full ceramic offers the most natural aesthetics.

 How biocompatible are dental implants?